Do Spiders Hibernate?

 Why Are Spiders In My Home?

 Spiders are often seen inside homes, businesses, and other types of buildings during winter.
-However, they aren’t looking for a place to stay warm, they are hunting for food, primarily insects who are hibernating themselves.
+However, they aren’t looking for a place to stay warm, they are hunting for food, primarily insects that are hibernating themselves.

 Isolated spiders living in a home tend to cause very few problems, provided they are not poisonous.
 And there can be some benefit to an occasional spider in a home or other structure because the arachnid can eliminate other pests.
+With that said, if you are an individual who is afraid of spiders or if spider sightings are a frequent occurrence, you may want to consider spider control services.
+Call Antworks today for a free quote!